Atlanta Restaurants with Civil Rights History

 Enjoy the best, freshest and most flavorful teas with every cup at Just Add Honey Tea Company.
 Try a cup of black tea, herbal tea, fruit tea or one of their specialty teas, and be sure to pick up some dried tea to enjoy at home.

 In the early 1960s, the Paschal brothers, James and Robert, became involved in the civil rights movement.
 Paschal's Restaurant was a place where both blacks and whites were welcome, and the Paschal brothers were known to serve complimentary meals for protesters.
 They were also known to post bond for arrested protesters as well as to extend restaurant hours, providing a central location where parents and friends could greet their loved ones after release from jail.

 Paschal's became the unofficial civil rights meeting place for some of the most notable entertainers, politicians and business people of the time.
 It was also a meeting place for key civil rights leaders and strategists, including Dr. Martin Luther King, Jr.

-Paschal’s Restaurant is known for its fried chicken and Creole dishes like gumbo and catfish etoufee.
-The current location, less than one mile from the original, opened in 2002 in Atlanta’s Castleberry Hill neighborhood, and travelers to Hartsfield-Jackson Atlanta International Airport can enjoy the restaurant’s signature dishes at Paschal’s in Terminal B.
+Paschal's Restaurant is known for its fried chicken and Creole dishes like gumbo and catfish etoufee.
+The current location, less than one mile from the original, opened in 2002 in Atlanta's Castleberry Hill neighborhood, and travelers to Hartsfield-Jackson Atlanta International Airport can enjoy the restaurant’s signature dishes at Paschal's in Concourse B.